-- Ensuring that scheme requirements contained in the Rules, operational documents (ODs) and ExTAG decision sheets are being met and are adequately covered by procedures. - Examining technical aspects of Ex assessment and testing are met.
-Some accreditation bodies do not consider assessment part of the requirements to be met as an accreditation body and this is a critical area. - Examining common Ex techniques such as Ex d and Ex i in detail, as these are universally applied and provide a good appreciation of the competence of a body in this field. - Ensuring the body has the three elements of adequate facilities, appropriate procedures and competent staff.
-The last two will be the most appropriate for an ExCB.
+- Ensuring that scheme requirements contained in the IECEx rules, operational documents and ExTAG decision sheets are being met and are adequately covered by procedures - Examining technical aspects of Ex assessment and testing are met.
+Some accreditation bodies do not consider assessment part of the requirements to be met as an accreditation body and this is a critical area - Examining common Ex techniques such as Ex d and Ex i in detail, as these are universally applied and provide a good appreciation of the competence of a body in this field - Ensuring the body has the three elements of adequate facilities, appropriate procedures, and competent staff.
+The last two will be the most appropriate for an ExCB

-4.3.3 Some Assessment Techniques
+4.3.3 Some assessment techniques

-Some useful assessment techniques to use are shown below.
+Some useful assessment techniques are shown below.

-4.3.3.1 Put People at Ease
+4.3.3.1 Put people at ease

 Try to find ways to put people at ease.
 You will learn a lot more that way.
-For an example, if casual dress is normal for the body, then look for an opportunity to look less formal by removing a coat or taking off a tie.
-But don't be disrespectful by turning up in casual dress to a body that encourages formal dress.
+For example, if casual dress is normal for the body, then look for an opportunity to look less formal by removing a coat or taking off a tie but don't be disrespectful by turning up in casual dress to a body that encourages formal dress.
 Be aware that dress standards may vary throughout the year or even throughout the week.
 Depending on your personality, try to strike a lighter note when possible but be careful about any jokes that you may use.

-4.3.3.2 Seeking Objective Evidence
+4.3.3.2 Seeking objective evidence

-You should seek objective evidence of compliance with the ISO/IEC standards and IECEx Scheme-System requirements.
-This may be found through questions, examining procedures and looking at actual practice (for example through review of files or examining records).
+You should seek objective evidence of compliance with the ISO/IEC Standards and IECEx System requirements.
+This may be found through questions, examining procedures, and looking at actual practice (for example through review of files or examining records).
 All three should be consistent, and all procedures should be consistent with each other.

-One effective approach is to use the 'show me' technique.
+One effective approach is to use the "show me" technique.
 First, ask how they do it, then ask to the see the procedure and finally ask to see an example of how it is done in practice.
 For example, when examining issues of how confidentiality is ensured, they might say that staff are required to sign confidentiality agreements.
-Ask to see this in their procedures and then ask to them to show you an example of a signed agreement.
+Ask to see this in their procedures and then ask them to show you an example of a signed agreement.
 It is also good to note this in the reports, so it is clear that you have followed the whole process.

-4.3.3.3 Following a trailTrail
+4.3.3.3 Following a trail

 Often you may need to follow a long paper trail to finally find the evidence you seek.
 But be persistent.
-If you have identified a potential area of non-compliance, you should follow it through until your find the evidence that establishes compliance or that identifies and issue.
-Sometimes you may need to give them time to seek the evidence and move on to something else.
-But don't forget to come back to it.
+If you have identified a potential area of non-compliance, you should follow it through until you find the evidence that establishes compliance or that identifies an issue.
+Sometimes you may need to give them time to seek the evidence and move on to something else but don't forget to come back to it.
 If you find the evidence of compliance, record it in the report or your notes.

-4.3.3.4 Types of Questions
+4.3.3.4 Types of questions

-Be careful about asking questions that can be answered with a simple 'yes' or 'no'.
-These are commonly called 'closed questions' and will not provide much information.
+Be careful about asking questions that can be answered with a simple "yes" or "no".
+These are commonly called "closed questions" and will not provide much information.
 They may even just guess right.
-Try to use 'open questions' that will require them to provide a longer answer and reveal more about their knowledge.
+Try to use "open questions" that will require them to provide a longer answer and reveal more about their knowledge.
 Avoid the urge to answer your own questions or to volunteer information about something you want to know their understanding on.
 Annex D includes some suggestions that have come from an Assessors' Review Day on ways to go about questioning.

-4.3.3.5 Cultural Issues
+4.3.3.5 Cultural issues